Quickstart Guide#

 results.to_df()

 These scorers leverage token probabilities to estimate uncertainty.
-They are significantly faster and cheaper than black-box methods, but require access to the LLM’s internal probabilities, meaning they are not necessarily compatible with all LLMs/APIs.
+They offer single-generation scoring, which is significantly faster and cheaper than black-box methods, but require access to the LLM’s internal probabilities.
+The following single-generation scorers are available:

 from langchain_google_vertexai import ChatVertexAI